-With a profound interest in historiography, for Augustijnen the visualization of historical writing is a method to remember and see how history has unfolded and still unfolds.
+With a profound interest in historiography, Augustijnen refers to visualization of historical writing as a method to remember and see how history has unfolded and still unfolds.
 The lines and borders in the Time magazine maps are visible to this day, in our political systems and, generally, in our perception of the world ― how the term ”Middle East” as well as earlier designations such as ”The Orient” or ”Near East” position Europe as the world’s center.

-In the exhibition Maps of the Middle East (1942–1969) it becomes clear that how much we objectively think we can measure the world, the map is not just a practical tool that shows us national borders, mountain formations and the world’s oceans.
+In the exhibition Maps of the Middle East (1942–1969) it becomes clear how objectively we think we can measure the world.
+The map is not just a practical tool that shows us national borders, mountain formations and the world’s oceans.
 Equally, the map is a visual symbol of the discourses and the power relations that dictate the measurement of the world.
 In this exhibition, Sven Augustijnen tries to uncover these relations.

 With the support of Kunsthal Aarhus

 Courtesy the artist and Jan Mot, Brussels